IuliiaKonovalova/school_app/README.md

 Only the bosses have access to this page as only they are able to delete any profile.

-This page has a box with warning message and a link to the profile page of the user that is about to be deleted:
+This page has a box with a warning message and a link to the profile page of the user that is about to be deleted:

   ![Profile delete page](documentation/features/profile_delete_page/member_delete_link.png)

-Under the warning message there are 2 buttons "Cancel" and "Delete".
-If the user doesn't want to delete the profile, he/she can click on "Cancel" button and will be redirected to the profile page.
-If the user wants to delete the profile, he/she can click on "Delete" button and will be redirected to the profile page and the school member will be permanently deleted.
+There are two buttons under the warning message, there are two buttons, "Cancel" and "Delete".
+If the user doesn't want to delete the profile, he/she can click on the "Cancel" button and will be redirected to the profile page.
+If the user wants to delete the profile, he/she can click on the "Delete" button and will be redirected to the profile page, and the school member will be permanently deleted.

   ![Profile delete page](documentation/features/profile_delete_page/cancel_delete_buttons.png)